 Carnegie Mellon University

 Founding Director of Education, Training, and Outreach, CyLab

 Ed.D.
 2008, University of Pennsylvania

-Dena Haritos Tsamitis leads initiatives in graduate education, curriculum design and distributed education and champions cybersecurity initiatives at Carnegie Mellon University.
-She is the director of the College of Engineering's Information Networking Institute (INI), which offers professional master's degree programs in information networking, information security, mobility and software management.
-Under her direction since 2004, the INI has spanned globally to offer programs in Greece, Portugal and Japan and has led the innovative design of bicoastal programs offered at the Silicon Valley campus.
-As the INI's associate director from 2002-2004, Dena established a master's program in Athens that was the first Carnegie Mellon degree to be earned at a global location.
+Under her direction, the INI has spanned globally to offer programs in Greece, Portugal and Japan and has led the innovative design of bicoastal programs offered at the Silicon Valley campus.
+During her time as the INI's associate director from 2002-2004, Dena established a master's program in Athens that was the first Carnegie Mellon degree to be earned at a global location.
 Her research on transnational university partnership programs has influenced the framework and delivery of numerous degree programs offered through innovative delivery models.

 Dena co-founded the Women@INI (WINI) student organization in 2005.
 She guided students to found Graduate Organization@INI (GOINI) in 2008.
 She engaged with alumni to form the INI Alumni Leadership Council in 2010.